UK Government Strategies During 2025

 Three key strategy documents published in January kicked the year off: the AI Opportunities Action Plan (AIOAP), the National Risk Register and the Blueprint for Digital Government.

-February was relatively quiet with just the DSIT Evaluation Strategy
+February was comparatively quiet with just the DSIT Evaluation Strategy

 March saw publication of the Maritime Decarbonisation Strategy.